songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 * How to test them?
 * How to go further from this article?

+And hopefully, this article helps you better understand the internal mechanism or inspire you to make your decision making system based on similar architecture.
+Note that this article is written with Elasticsearch 7.15.2 (latest), which may be different from what you are using.
 Now, let's get started!

 ## Responsibility

 Allocation deciders are part of the allocation service in Elasticsearch.
 This service manages the node allocation of a cluster.
-For this reason the `AllocationService` keeps `AllocationDeciders` to choose nodes for shard allocation.
+For this reason, the `AllocationService` keeps `AllocationDeciders` to choose nodes for shard allocation.
 This class also manages new nodes joining the cluster and rerouting of shards.
 If none of the nodes accepts the allocation, the shard